-On the evening of 30 March 2022, one of pro-government Telegram channels related to security officers released “confessional videos” of 28 people – railway employees of different ages and professions coming from different parts of the country.
-They were all allegedly subscribed to “Live.
-Community of Railwaymen of Belarus” Telegram channel, with its chat group recognized as an extremist organization in Belarus.
-In addition, four more railroad workers were detained in Homel; at least one of them was placed into the KGB pre-trial detention center.
+On the evening of 30 March 2022, one of the pro-government Telegram channels related to security officers released “confessional videos” of 28 people – railway employees of different ages and professions coming from different parts of the country.
+They were all allegedly subscribed to the Live.
+Railroad Workers’ Community in Belarus Telegram channel, with its chat group recognized as an extremist organization in Belarus.
+In addition, four more railroad workers were detained in Homel; at least one of them was placed in the KGB pre-trial detention center.

 Given the events, special forces were ordered to patrol railway tracks and protect infrastructure.
 On the night of 30 March 2022, several people broke open two relay cabinets not far from Babina station in the Babruisk region and managed to set fire to one of them.
 Police officers were patrolling the tracks at the time.
 They opened fire, but the guerrillas managed to escape safely.

 According to BYPOL, an association of former Belarusian security officers, participants of the Peramoha (Victory) initiative, which aims to overthrow the Lukashenko regime by force, were behind the latest sabotage on the railroad.